roberthyde/stabiliser/cran-comments.md

-## Update to stabiliser version 1.0.1
+## Update to stabiliser version 1.0.2

-This is an update to version 0.1.2.
+This is an update to version 1.0.1.
-Now added simulate_data() function.
+Now adding function for both the simulation, and analysis of clustered dataset structure with the functions simulate_data_re() and stabilise_re().

 ### Previous CRAN comments: